-Our algorithm generates topologically the same lookup table as proposed in the Modified Marching Cubes algorithm [13], except for one case where we get a different, but an equally valid, isosurface (figure 3).
+Our algorithm generates topologically the same lookup table as proposed in the Modified Marching Cubes algorithm [12], except for one case where we get a different, but an equally valid, isosurface (Figure 3).
 When two negative vertices are diagonally opposite to each other, our algorithm generates a tunnel-like surface, while the Marching Cubes algorithm gives two disconnected surfaces.
 One drawback of this approach is that it increases the number of triangles from two to six for this particular case.
-It is curious to note that this is not one of the ambiguous cases pointed out in the Nielson and Hamann's Asymptotic Decider [15].
+It is curious to note that this is not one of the ambiguous cases pointed out in the Nielson and Hamann's Asymptotic Decider [14].
 Our method has a tendency to keep the '+' vertices together, preserving pathways when possible.
-This property can also be seen in the first two cases in figure 4, which shows the ambiguous cases given in [13] and the respective complementary cases generated by our algorithm.
-It can also be seen that all the cases generated by our algorithm are topologically the same as those suggested in Modified Marching Cubes.
+This property can also be seen in the first two cases in Appendix I, which shows the ambiguous cases given in [12] and the respective complementary cases generated by our algorithm.